jaclu/tmux-conf/docs/scripting.md

 In principle full scripting can be embedded using tmux statements, but it tends to be error prone and rather complex, so therefore support for normal scripts is included.
-Either embeded or stored in separate files.
+Either embedded or stored in separate files.

 [src/tmux_conf/embedded_scripts.py](https://github.com/jaclu/tmux-conf/blob/main/src/tmux_conf/embedded_scripts.py) handles scripting